ayaabumtawea12/Mastering-javascript-in-20-days/Day7.md

 ============================================
 Higher Orders Functions:-
 are functions that perform operations on other functions.
+A higher order function is a function that takes one or more functions as arguments, or returns a function as its result.

 const numbers = [1, 2, 3, 4, 5];